SirLich/sapiens-furniture/README.md

 - Adds new 'dyed cloth' system, which allows combining cloth and dye together
 - Adds new 'carpet' buildable, which can be built from four cloth sections, of assorted colors.

-## 1.2.1
+## 1.1.0

-- Fixes issue where fired bowls were not returned when using dye on cloth
+- Fixes issue which caused game-crashes

-## 1.3.0

-- Added new 'Cloth Door' buildable
-- Adjusted color schemes for colors

-## 1.4.0
+## 1.0.0

-- Add well
+The first [release](https://github.com/SirLich/sapiens-furniture/releases/tag/1.0.0) of furniture really just contains chairs.
+More to come!